 The truck carrying half a house had come to a halt in front of me.
-It seemed an impossible task, I thought, as the traffic banked up behind this monstrous sleeping snail.
+It seemed an impossible task, I thought, as the traffic banked-up behind this monstrous sleeping snail.

+The truck driver and his companion were carefully considering the situation along with much head scratching and chin stroking.
 Their minds made up, they decided they could proceed by mechanically raising one side of the trailer.
 This in turn raised the side of the house above the top of the white posts on that side of the road.

-I thought at the time how important it is for us to carefully think out the solutions to our problems rather than losing our temper and throwing in the towel.
+I thought at the time how important it is for us to carefully think out the solutions to our problems, rather than losing our temper and throwing in the towel.

 No matter how impossible a situation might appear, if we apply a steady head to considering the problem, there’s usually a solution becomes available.